abejide001/containerization/README.md

 # Using Containers for Deployment in Activo

 ## Introduction
-A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+A container is a standard unit of software that contains all packages and all code dependencies so the application runs quickly from one computing environment to another.
+A Docker container image is a lightweight, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 ## Technologies Used
 - [Docker](docker.com) - Docker is a computer program that performs operating-system-level virtualization